Latest Review May Not Be Current

-Fiber (estimated dry matter content) = 4.4%
+Fiber (estimated dry matter content) = 5.6%

 |Estimated Nutrient Content|

-|Dry Matter Basis||29%||14%||49%|
+|Dry Matter Basis||26%||15%||52%|

-|Calorie Weighted Basis||25%||31%||44%|
+|Calorie Weighted Basis||23%||31%||46%|

-The second item is corn.
-Corn is an inexpensive and controversial cereal grain.
-And aside from its energy content, this grain is of only modest nutritional value to a dog.
+The next ingredient is barley.
+Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The fourth ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The sixth ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.